tanb33r/tech-job-preparation-bd/CONTRIBUTING.md

 - [ ] Content is accurate and up-to-date
 - [ ] All links work and are relevant
-- [ ] Code examples are tested and functional
 - [ ] Grammar and spelling are correct
 - [ ] Content follows the established style guide
 - [ ] Navigation is updated if needed